-Minnesota Law has a long history of welcoming national, state, and local leaders to speak to the Law School community and the public.
+Minnesota Law has a long history of welcoming global, state, and local leaders to speak to the Law School community and the public.
 Many of these events have been video recorded and are available for viewing (see links below).

 Robert A. Stein Lecture